microsoft/ccf-app-samples/data-reconciliation-app/docs/adr/02-data-schema-strategy.md

 }
 ```

-This option requires a member to reset their previously submitted data and resubmit again when they change their schema.
+This option requires a member to reset their previously submitted data and resubmit when they change their schema.

-While this option provides the maximum flexibility for members to submit data in any form, it introduces data validation and mapping, report generation challenges in every layer at the API.
+While this option provides the maximum flexibility for members to submit data in any form, it introduces data validation, mapping, and report generation challenges in every layer at the API.

 ### Option2: Defining Data Schema via API

 In this strategy, the members define their data schema using a dedicated endpoint and API to store their schema definition in the K-V store.
-When new data is submitted by a member, API gathers the data schema from the K-V store and then runs validate, data reconciliation etc. using that schema.
+When new data is submitted by a member, API gathers the data schema from the K-V store and runs validate, data reconciliation etc. using that schema.
 When a member requests a data reconciliation report, the API will generate the report using their registered data schema format.

 Data schema registry API payload could become: